 No matter what type of financing you’re seeking for your business, maximizing your SBSS score is in your best interests.

 How to Improve Your FICO SBSS Score

-There are several major strategies you can pursue to boost your SBSS score.
-First, you can do everything possible to maintain good personal credit.
+First, do everything possible to maintain good personal credit.
 This includes:

-- Maintaining a low credit utilization rate, with 30 percent being considered a maximum by many financial advisors, while 10 to 20 percent or lower is even better
+- Maintaining a low credit utilization rate, with less than 30% considered the maximum by many financial advisers (10%-20% or lower is even better)

 - Keeping accounts open as long as possible